Juri (Street Fighter): Promotion and reception

-While she is popular in North America and Japan, she has not proven to be "that popular" in Korea; Street Fighter developer Yoshinori Ono commented that he had received angry mail reading "Koreans don’t have hair like that!"
-He responded by saying that Street Fighter characters are generally not accurate to their respective origins, such as Blanka and Dhalsim.
-In GamesRadar article for Street Fighter X Tekken, they stated "Quite the femme fatale, Juri is a sensual villain who uses her augmented power to make herself the most evil woman in the Street Fighter universe."
-Additionally, GamesRadar named Juri as one of the best new characters of 2010, stating "Juri's overall aesthetic appeal is quite strong even if you don’t spend hours a day honing mixups and perfecting your FADCs.
+While she is popular in North America and Japan, she was more poorly received in Korea; Street Fighter developer Yoshinori Ono commented that he had received angry mail reading "Koreans don’t have hair like that!"
+He responded by saying that Street Fighter characters are generally not accurate to their respective origins, citing Blanka and Dhalsim.
+Additionally, GamesRadar named Juri as one of the best new characters of 2010, stating: "Juri's overall aesthetic appeal is quite strong even if you don’t spend hours a day honing mixups and perfecting your FADCs.
 Her bare stomach is an obvious center of attention, but we're more taken in by the violet colors, lens-flaring robo-eyeball and her spiderlike top that slithers across her shoulders."

-A Character Popularity Poll made by Capcom in late 2017 revealed that Juri is the third most popular character in the Street Fighter franchise, only beaten by Sakura and Makoto.
-Zelina Vega cosplayed as Juri at The 2023 Royal Rumble.